 - (a) For each TOD station area or combination of station areas, the department shall prepare a neighborhood TOD plan, which serves as the basis for the creation of or amendment [of a] to the TOD special district and the TOD development regulations applicable thereto.
 Each neighborhood TOD plan must address, at minimum, the following: - (1) The general objectives for the particular TOD station area in terms of overall economic revitalization, neighborhood character, and unique community historic and other design themes.
-Objectives must summarize the desired neighborhood mix of land uses, general land use intensities, circulation strategies, general urban design forms, and cultural and historic resources that form the context for TOD: - (2) Parcels recommended to be included in the TOD special district, taking into account natural topographic barriers, extent of market interest in redevelopment, and the benefits of transit, including the potential to increase rail and bus transit ridership;
+Objectives must summarize the desired neighborhood mix of land uses, general land use intensities, circulation strategies, general urban design forms, and cultural and historic resources that form the context for TOD;

-- (3) Recommended zoning controls, including architectural and community design principles, open space requirements, parking standards, and other modifications to existing zoning requirements, or the establishment of new zoning [precincts,] districts, as appropriate, including density incentives.
+- (2) Parcels recommended to be included in the TOD special district, taking into account natural topographic barriers, extent of market interest in redevelopment, and the benefits of transit, including the potential to increase rail and bus transit ridership; - (3) Recommended zoning controls, including architectural and community design principles, open space requirements, parking standards, and other modifications to existing zoning requirements, or the establishment of new zoning [precincts,] districts or special district precincts, as appropriate, including density incentives.
 Prohibition of specific uses must be considered.
 Form-based zoning may be considered; - (4) Preservation of existing affordable housing and potential opportunities for new affordable housing, and as appropriate, with supportive services; - (5) Preservation of existing healthcare services.
-For purposes of this subdivision, "healthcare services" means the furnishing of medicine, medical or surgical treatment, nursing, hospital service, dental service, optometrical service, complementary health services, or any other necessary services of like character intended to prevent, alleviate, cure, or heal human illness, physical disability, or injury; - (6) Mitigating gentrification of the community; - (7) Consideration of flood hazards, including coastal hazards such as sea level rise, which may affect neighborhood infrastructure and land; and - [(7)](8) The general direction on implementation of the recommendations, including the phasing, timing, and approximate cost of each recommendation, as appropriate, and new financing opportunities that [should] may be pursued. - (b) The process of creating neighborhood TOD plans must be inclusive, open to residents, businesses, landowners, community organizations, government agencies, and others. - (c) The process must consider population, economic, and market analyses, and infrastructure analyses, including capacities of water, wastewater, and roadway systems.
-Where appropriate, public-private partnership opportunities must be investigated. - (d) The neighborhood TOD plan must be consistent with the applicable regional development plan.
+For purposes of this subdivision, "healthcare services" means the furnishing of medicine, medical or surgical treatment, nursing, hospital service, dental service, optometrical service, complementary health services, or any other necessary services of like character intended to prevent, alleviate, cure, or heal human illness, physical disability, or injury; - (6) Mitigating gentrification of the community; - (7) Consideration of flood hazards, including coastal hazards such as sea level rise, which may affect neighborhood infrastructure and land; and - [(7)](8) The general direction on implementation of the recommendations, including the phasing, timing, and approximate cost of each recommendation, as appropriate, and new financing opportunities that [should] may be pursued. - (b) The process of creating neighborhood TOD plans must be inclusive, open to residents, businesses, landowners, community organizations, government agencies, and others.